-As visitors and supporters of Victoria’s parks and reserves, your understanding and experience of the parks estate is critical to the development of the LMS.
-As the project progresses we will use this page as a place to share documents, generate discussion and to gather your feedback.
+As visitors and supporters of Victoria’s parks and reserves, your understanding and experience of the parks estate is critical to the finalisation of the Land Management Strategy.

 Victoria’s parks are resilient, inclusive and valued; conserving nature and cultural heritage; supporting Traditional Owner aspirations; and contributing to healthy communities